AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

   associated with it will be retained`
 - `The ViewModel maintains its state across configuration changes and lifecycle events.`

-24. how you will define ui state in your project -> as DataClass
+24. How you will define ui state in your project -> as DataClass
-25. how you will define ui action -> SealedCLass
+25. How you will define ui action -> SealedCLass
-26. Which static code analysis tools you have used? link , kLink

 27. Apart SONAR which other tools you used? sonarQube and Detek (Need to check)
 28. How you will find out memory leaks in app? ->?Memory Profiler and LeackCanery.
 29. what will happen if there are memory leaks in your android app? -> hold the object for more time